Building the Project

 They are only available when build with their respective --target

-executable can be run with the following command:
+E.g. the simulation executable can be run with the following command:

 ./simulation